ResampAudio [options] AFileI AFileO

 "AU" or "au" - AU audio file "WAVE" or "wave" - WAVE file.
 Whether or not to use the WAVE file extensible format is automatically determined.
 "WAVE-EX" or "wave-ex" - WAVE file.
 Use the WAVE file extensible format.
 "WAVE-NOEX" or "wave-noex" - WAVE file; do not use the WAVE file extensible format "AIFF-C" or "aiff-c" - AIFF-C sound file "AIFF-C/sowt" or "aiff-c/sowt" - AIFF-C (byte-swapped data) "AIFF" or "aiff" - AIFF sound file "noheader" or "noheader-native" - Headerless file (native byte order) "noheader-swap" - Headerless file (byte swapped) "noheader-big-endian" - Headerless file (big-endian byte order) "noheader-little-endian" - Headerless file (little-endian byte order) "text-audio" - Text audio file (with header)

-See routine CopyAudio for a description of other parameters.
+See routine CopyAudio for a description of other options.

 ResampAudio -i 1 abc.au new.au